CSAILVision/unifiedparsing/README.md

 <img src="./teaser/result_samples.jpg" width="900"/>
 [From left to right (inference results): scene classification, and object, part, material, and texture parsing]

+## Highlights
+- Classify scene and parse objects, parts, materials and textures as a single and efficient forward.

+- Use Precise RoI Pooling (PrRoIPooling) instead of Adaptive Pooling for Pyramid Pooling Module (PPM).
+See [Acquisition of Localization Confidence for Accurate Object Detection](https://arxiv.org/abs/1807.11590) paper for details about PrRoIPooling and [github page](https://github.com/vacancy/PreciseRoIPooling) for implementation details.

+- Syncronized Batch Normalization on PyTorch.

+- Dynamic scales of input for training with multiple GPUs.

 ## Use pretrained models